“A memorial site not just for people to go to one time… it’s a high school, children will go there every day… it’s a living community memorial.”

 At the end of October 2016, Brook Andrew (chief investigator) and Professor Marcia Langton (mentor) visited Phnom Penh, Cambodia.
 Through a residency opportunity at Sa Sa Art Projects, supported by Asialink and Creative Victoria, Brook and Marcia connected with artists, academics and community leaders in order to learn more about the memorialisation and impact of the genocide of 1975 and 1979 under the Khmer Rouge regime.

 They conducted interviews with: Youk Chhang, the Executive Director of the Document Centre of Cambodia (DC-Cam) and founder of the Sleuk Rith Institute; Ang Choulean, Professor in anthropology and archeology at the Royal University of Fine Arts; Erin Gleeson, curator and scholar of contemporary art from Cambodia; and artists Maline Yim and Dara Kong.
-These interviews will form part of the project’s archive and will become available on this website soon.
+These interviews will form part of the project’s archive.

 They also visited the Tuol Sleng Musuem (site of the S-21 Prison), the Choeung Ek Genocidal Center, Bophana Audiovisual Research Centre, the Document Centre of Cambodia and the White Building, a vibrant residential complex and home of Sa Sa Art Projects.